Source: myself: cir. 2013

 Intimidated by cooking with wild meats?
 Don't be.
 Think of them as a lean form of beef.
 We order a deer from our local hunter whenever we can.
 The deer usually comes in the fall as the hunters all begin to thin out the flock from the previous years.
 Their philosophy is balance.
 If you have too many deer in the area, they quickly become underweight from the mere fact of competing for forage.
 Thus makes the winter a slow and painful one for the underweight, and soon to become unhealthy bucks.
 Typically they hunt only the male "bucks" or Hirsch.
 It's a slippery slope for me to support this, but if I keep in mind "balance" I understand the principles behind it.
 Additionally, if you are opting for a wild dish, please try to have it actually "wild" and not farm raised.
 Obviously if you can go into the local butcher, or market and pick up a pound of meat, it's been farm raised, thus erasing all the qualities of "wild".
 As you'll see in this post, the meat is insanely lean.
 Not a trace of fat or grainy cartilage to be found.
 To me when I look at this meat, I see richness...both in flavor, and in stock.
 The outcome of such a fine meat is pure perfection, almost to the point of it melting in your mouth if prepared properly.
 Honor your meat when you cook with it, and it will serve you well when you savor it.

-- 1-2 lbs venison this was a cut labeled 'Schnitzel'
+- 1 to 2 lbs venison this was a cut labeled 'Schnitzel'

-- oyster mushrooms a good handful or box full
+- 1 cup oyster mushrooms a good handful or box full

 - 1 cup white wine

-- 2-3 cups bouillon beef or vegetable is good
+- 2 to 3 cups bouillon beef or vegetable is good

 - 2 TBS flour for roux